MyNameIsTrez/Pastebin-And-HTTPS-Tekkit-Classic/README.md

 `h=io.open("example","w")h:write(http.get("http://h2896147.stratoserver.net:1337".."/https-example-download").readAll())h:close()`

 ### Description
 It'll download a tutorial on how to use HTTPS.
-It can be run by typing `example`.
+It can be run by first typing `exit()` and then `example`.

 The tutorial will make some HTTPS requests to web APIs which aren't accessible with regular HTTP.